-Chromium supplementation has been shown to interrupt the biological stress cycle by minimizing the negative effects of stressors — like disease and heat.
+Chromium supplementation has been shown to interrupt the biological stress cycle by minimizing the negative effects of stressors — like disease and temperature fluctuations.

 When a bird is exposed to environmental or disease stressors, a stress hormone called corticosterone is released.
 The release of corticosterone alters how nutrients are utilized by the bird.
 During periods of stress, nutrients are re-allocated from growth toward minimizing the stress being experienced by the bird.
 When nutrients are siphoned away from growth in this way, performance can be negatively impacted.

 Chromium supplementation has been shown to decrease the levels of corticosterone in the blood, thereby alleviating the negative effects of stress on growth and performance to allow the bird to reach its full genetic potential.1-4